Don is a retired engineer and shares his experiences and knowledge with his readers to help them as technology gets more complicated.

 The battery case is filled with a liquid mixture of acid and water, and this fluid allows for the flow of electrons between the plates, thus creating a voltage differential between the plates and thus between battery terminals.

-However, there are some applications, such as marine boats, and such which will be subjected to high levels of vibration and will often even be fully discharged regularly.
+However, there are some applications, such as marine boats, that will be subjected to high levels of vibration and will often even be fully discharged regularly.

-A standard lead-acid battery will often break down under these more harsh physical conditions, and to avoid this these batteries users will use what are called Deep Discharge lead-acid batteries.
+A standard lead-acid battery will often break down under these more harsh physical conditions, and to avoid this users will want what are called deep discharge lead-acid batteries.
 These batteries are designed to be more rugged overall and they can take the abuse of being fully discharged and recharged, over and over without internal damage.